 - Observe your relationship with nature, for example, if you throw rubbish outside of bins, or if you use too much plastic, do you recycle it?
 Make a change, use the reusable mugs for your coffee or tea instead of plastic.
 If you have lost your connection with nature schedule a weekly walk on the mountain or at the sea, it will help you reconnect and respect her.

 - At my yoga practice, I focus on the breath, does it become choppy & fast or how much tension does it hide, how much do I push myself beyond my limits?
 What thoughts do I make if I can’t do a certain pose, how often I injure myself?

 - Don’t beat yourself up in practice, embrace your body, don’t try to fit into someone else’s body, the perfect yoga body is the one that you already have.

-- The next time you will step on your mat and every time you do your practice, before you start place your palms in front of you heart centre and give the promise to yourself that you will act from there, building your relationship with love.
+- The next time you will step on your mat and every time you do your practice before you start to place your palms in front of your heart center and give the promise to yourself that you will act from there, building your relationship with love.

 Ahimsa is the most important of the Yamas & the Niyamas and if you can understand it fully you don’t need the rest, that’s why it is the first in the list.
 Embrace it and feel the results.
-Devote yourself to this quality and you will live the yogis life, don’t let anyone tell you how, just follow your heart.
-The most important responsibility that I have in my life is to take care and protect myself, to keep myself healthy physically and psychologically.
+Devote yourself to this quality and you will live the yogis’ life, don’t let anyone tell you how just follow your heart.
+The most important responsibility that I have in my life is to take care of and protect myself, to keep myself healthy physically and psychologically.
 By applying Ahimsa first to myself and then to others will help me live with a calmer mind and a heart filled with love.
 Let your actions speak for you and make the world a better place.
 Isn’t this what we all look for?
-What are you waiting?
+What are you waiting for?